-Go to Video Lesson: A Change Is Gonna Come chords
+Go to video lessons: A Change Is Gonna Come chords.

 By hearing each chord as a number you can follow the vocal melody and don’t actually have to memorise the progression.

-You’ll learn more about this when you take the Intermediate Guitar Course.
+You’ll learn more about how to predict musical movement like this when you take the course.

-All chords are actually very common in Ange, maybe even standard.
-However the order of the chords is slightly unusual.
+All chords are actually very common in ‘Angie’, maybe even standard.
+However, the order of them is slightly unusual.

 The bass line is notated as slash chords and played with a capo so what you hear is in the key of D.

-Go to Video Lesson: Blowin’ In The Wind chords
+Go to video lessons: Blowin’ In The Wind chords.

-Go to Video Lesson: Breakfast At Tiffany’s chords
+Go to video lessons: Breakfast At Tiffany’s chords.